Because heroes can have desk jobs

-In today's world, there is nothing more important than acquiring the advanced education and skills to protect our private data.
-Companies, governments, law enforcement and individuals all face the growing complexities of our increasingly interconnected world and the need to both safeguard data and prepare for the worst.
+In today's world, there is nothing more important than acquiring advanced education and skills to protect our private data.
+Companies, governments, law enforcement, and individuals all face the growing complexities of our increasingly interconnected world and the need to both safeguard data and prepare for the worst.
 Your work in the M.S.
-Cybersecurity program will prepare you for a career in a government agency, law enforcement, private companies, hospitals, healthcare organizations and IT departments.
+Cybersecurity program will prepare you for a career in a government agency, law enforcement, private companies, hospitals, healthcare organizations, and IT departments.

 5-Year B.S./M.S.
 Cybersecurity Program

-Our Dual Degree Program in Cybersecurity provides talented students the opportunity to complete both their bachelor's and master's degree in only five years.
+Our Dual Degree Program in Cybersecurity provides talented students with the opportunity to complete both their bachelor's and master's degrees in only five years.
 Graduates of this challenging but rewarding dual program go on to take leadership positions in business and in the government.